simbionte96/javascript-theory/hoisting/README.md

 # Hoisting

-In JavaScript the statements of the variables and functions are allocated in memory in compile time.
-On a practical level it's like an interpreter moved such statements to the beginning of their scope.
+In JavaScript the variable statements and functions statements are allocated in memory in compile time.
+On a practical level it's like an interpreter moved such statements to the beginning of its scope.
 This behaviour is known as **hoisting**.

 Example